gpaux/Mediana/CaseStudy02.md

 As indicated earlier, the overall success criterion in the trial is formulated in terms of demonstrating a beneficial effect at any of the three doses.
 Due to multiple opportunities to claim success, the overall Type I error rate will be inflated and the Hochberg procedure is introduced to protect the error rate at the nominal level.

-Since no procedure parameters are defined, the three tests (or, equivalently, three null hypotheses of no effect) are assumed to be equally weighted.
-The corresponding Analysis Model is defined below:
+Since no procedure parameters are defined, the three significance tests (or, equivalently, three null hypotheses of no effect) are assumed to be equally weighted.
+The corresponding analysis model is defined below:

 {% highlight R %}
 # Analysis model